 If you’re after a coast-to-coast adventure, exploring WA’s south west is one of Australia’s dream road trips.

 It’s easy to see why.
-This picturesque route covers multiple holiday destinations with everything from coastal bush, turquoise beaches, historic towns and Karri forests.
+This picturesque route covers multiple West Australian holiday destinations with everything from coastal bush, turquoise beaches, historic towns and Karri forests.
 However, to experience all WA’s south west has to offer, you’ll need more than a week or two.
 Fortunately for those with limited time, we have put together a road trip itinerary and travel guide including some of our favourite highlights.

 Pack your bags, create a road trip playlist and let’s escape on your Perth to Esperance drive.

 Perth to Esperance Itinerary Highlights